juhum1/EID-101-C_Group3/Group3_Journals/designJournalKatharineMoncrieffe2.md

 Finished management task 1 (subproblem definitions and decision matrices) and committed it.

 **Entry #15 (Dec 13)**
 Finished writing and testing the sensor array library and wrote the relevant documentation.
 Updated the directory structure in our repo to include a Group3_Programming subdirectory with the library task.

+**Entry #16 (Dec 18)**
+Added state function descriptions to cumulative report and reorganized directory structure to fit requirements.